ScriptAlchemist/jot_zettelkasten/zet/computer_science/gcp/sre/introduction/chapter_2.md

-All of Google's services communicate using a Remote Procedure Call (RPC) infrastructure named **Stubby**; an open source version, gRPC, is available.
+All of Google's services communicate using a Remote Procedure Call (RPC) infrastructure named **Stubby**; an open source version, gRPC, is available[^11].
 Often, and RPC call is made even when a call to a subroutine in the local program needs to be performed.
 This makes it easier to refactor the call into a different server if more modularity is needed, or when a server's codebase grows.
 GSLB can load balance RPCs in the